 Nosferatu make excellent Sheriffs and Scourges, as their information network allows them to know who is coming into the city, and the combination of Obfuscate and Potence allows for a very effective combatant when they must take out the trash.

 Often overlooked, the various levels of Animalism are useful if you know how to utilize them.
 Feral Whispers can give you a little bit of spying power, or a temporary ally.
-Beckoning allows you to summon creatures to you, which is useful when you need to feed (you can effectively trade a Social Trait for a Blood Trait).
+Beckoning allows you to summon creatures to you, which is useful when you need to feed.

 The ability to snap someone out of Frenzy, via Quell the Beast is highly useful, and can save your Clan mates from doing something detrimental while in the throes of Frenzy.
 Subsume the Spirit gives you a disguise that allows you to walk around unremarked as "just another animal", and even works against video recordings (while Obfuscate does not).